-Tyynismaa lab projects:
+Tyynismaa lab projects

-Latest stories: ATAD3A in hereditary spastic paraplegia
+- ATAD3A in dominant hereditary spastic paraplegia

 Mitochondria in cellular proteostasis, and its tissue-specific consequences

 We investigate the consequences of disturbed mitochondrial proteostasis on cell and tissue function, as well as the role of mitochondria in maintaining cellular proteostasis.
 In relation to human disease, we are particularly interest in mitochondrial aminoacyl-tRNA synthetases that are associated with multiple tissue-specific mitochondrial diseases.

 - Small mitochondrial protein NERCLIN regulates cardiolipin homeostasis and mitochondrial ultrastructure (preprint)

 - Redox regulation of GRPEL2, the co-chaperone of mitochondrial HSP70

 - Editing activity by mitochondrial alanyl-tRNA synthetase is essential in mammals